Using tone to create voice

 Once you start creating first drafts as conversations, your writing will drastically improve.

 This will make you a much better writer because you’ll be able to write easier.
-We don’t find ourselves at a loss for words to speak nearly as often as we find ourselves staring at a blank page, wondering what to write next.
+We don’t find ourselves at a loss for words to speak nearly as often as we are staring at a blank page, wondering what to write next.

 Writing how you speak simultaneously overcomes writer’s block and allows you to write in your most authentic voice.
 Developing this authenticity is why writing is important.